ConvrtX-Inc/gowild-api/README.md

-# Gowild API
+# Speedyssey API backend

 ## Description

-Go Wild API
+Speedyssey API backend

 ## Quick start
 1. Make sure that you have <a href="https://nodejs.org/en/" rel="nofollow">Node.js</a>, <a href="https://classic.yarnpkg.com/lang/en/docs/install" rel="nofollow">yarn</a>, npm and <a href="https://www.postgresql.org/download/" rel="nofollow">PostgreSQL</a> installed.

 3. Go to the project folder and open your CLI